sourcelair/castor/README.md

-castor
+Castor
 ======

-Hooks for Docker events
+Castor listens to Docker events and invokes a POST request to all given hooks for every event.